MiguelToller/Python-Lab/README.md

 This repository contains my experiments and learning progress throughout my journey of mastering **Python** and **Django**.

-## About

-In this repository, you'll find various projects, exercises, and small applications I’ve developed while exploring programming concepts in Python and learning to build web applications using Django.

 ## Technologies Used

 - **Python**: The main programming language for building the projects.